 Rezulin was developed and marketed by Warner-Lambert Co. and Parke-Davis as a treatment for type 2 diabetes.
 Rezulin improves the body's efficiency in using insulin, thus helping with glucose control.

-This medication proved to be very popular, and of the approximately fifteen to twenty million Americans with this form of diabetes, approximately one million started to take Rezulin shortly after its 1997 approval for public use by the Food and Drug Administration.
+This medication proved to be very popular.
+Of the approximately fifteen to twenty million Americans with type 2 diabetes, approximately one million started to take Rezulin shortly after its 1997 approval for public use by the Food and Drug Administration.
 Even at this time, it was known that Rezulin was associated with liver damage in some users.

 Although regular testing was instituted to check Rezulin users for liver health, with tests approximately once per month, some users experienced very rapid onset of liver toxicity, with the condition appearing within the weeks between scheduled tests.

 Negative health consequences from Rezulin use include liver failure, necessitating liver transplant or causing death.
 Symptoms of liver toxicity associated with Rezulin include jaundice, nausea, abdominal pain, loss of appetite, fatigue, and darkened urine.